ecerulm-org/rust-github-actions-example/README.md

   * the latest version in `origin/main` is retrieved via `$(git show origin/main:VERSION.txt)`

 # TODO
-* right now the pre-commit bumps the version form main without verifying if that is lower that the current version in this branch
-* write the same semver check but as github action workflow step
-* Require the check to pass in th

 * Setup GitHub artifacts so that the test job uses the executable for the build job

 # GitHub settings for this repo